From an incredible historical centre to a vibrant atmosphere, there are plenty of things to do in Girona, Spain.

 If you see people kissing the ass of a stone lioness, don’t be scared!
 They’re not crazy; it’s just a popular tradition among visitors to Girona.

-The legend tells that many years ago, there was a hostel in this point called The Lioness Hostel.
-Whose name was given due to a column in one of the hostel’s walls, which had a lioness.
+The legend tells that many years ago, there was a hostel called The Lioness Hostel at this point.
+Its name refers to a column in one of the hostel’s walls, which had a lioness.
 People started touching its butt, and time after time, it became widely popular.

 Visitors to Girona city were told that if they touched the ass, they’d return to the town or never leave it.
 Nowadays, the action of touching the backside has evolved into kissing it.